electron/electron/docs/api/extensions.md

 All features of this API are supported.

+See [official documentation](https://developer.chrome.com/docs/extensions/reference/devtools_inspectedWindow) for more information.

 ### `chrome.devtools.network`

 All features of this API are supported.

+See [official documentation](https://developer.chrome.com/docs/extensions/reference/devtools_network) for more information.

 ### `chrome.devtools.panels`

 All features of this API are supported.

+See [official documentation](https://developer.chrome.com/docs/extensions/reference/devtools_panels) for more information.

 ### `chrome.extension`